cpsughrue/gsoc_proposal/README.md

 > Termination

 The build deamon will automatically terminate after "sitting empty" for a specified amount of time.
 For example, if a clang invocations de-registers with the deamon leaving it with zero registered clang invocations.
 The deamon will wait `n` seconds before terminating itself.
-By using a time limit the deamon will not be tied to a single target and may persist across a large project.
+By using a time limit the deamon will not be tied to a single executable and may persist across a large project.

 THOUGHT: The downside to terminating after a specified amount of time is that there will be `n` seconds of pointless resource usage.
 I am particularly interested in hearing the communities thoughts on the best way to terminate the build deamon.
 It feels like there has to be a better way.